 Iran is a fantastic country to travel.
-But two topics dominate our practical travel in Iran, vegetarian food and female dresscode.
+But two topics dominate our practical travel in Iran: being vegetarian travellers, and female dresscode.

 After one week travelling in Iran we can say for certain that we like the country tremendously.
-Actually we never once thought that we might not like Iran – unlike some other (even European) countries where we have beforehand lengthily debated what we would do „if we are stuck there for 2 weeks“ because of a booked return flight.
-We had seen pictures of the beautiful Islamic architecture and had some historical sights in mind – big names such as Persepolis and Isfahan that send you dreaming just by the sound of it.
+Actually we never once thought that we might not like Iran – unlike some other (even European) countries.
+Sometimes we have lengthily debated beforehand what we would do „if we are stuck there for 2 weeks“ because of a booked return flight.
+By contrast, we had seen pictures of the beautiful Islamic architecture in Iran.
+And of course we had some historical sights in mind – big names such as Persepolis and Isfahan that send you dreaming just by the sound of it.
 If we go it should be at least 5 weeks or so, we had always agreed.
 Now finally, we have made it, albeit just for a little more than 2 weeks and as a prequel to a work trip in Central Asia.

 “Weren’t you afraid?”